You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 5. Attention-Seeking and Boredom

-Dogs are intelligent, social animals that need both physical activity and genuine engagement to stay balanced.
+Dogs are highly intelligent, social animals that need ongoing physical and mental enrichment to maintain behavioral health.

-When these needs remain unmet for an extended period, boredom emerges, and this boredom often leads to attention-seeking behaviors.
-Peeing on the bed is one of those behaviors.
+When these needs go unmet for an extended period, boredom emerges, often leading to attention-seeking behaviors.
+Peeing on the bed is one such behavior.

-From your dog’s perspective, any response — even a frustrated one — is preferable to being ignored.
+From your dog’s perspective, any response, even a frustrated one, is better than being ignored.
 The moment you rush over, raise your voice, or make a fuss, you’ve confirmed that the behavior works.
 Negative attention is still attention.

-This is especially true for dogs that spend long stretches alone, have limited playtime, or follow the same un-stimulating routine every day.
-The bed is often the target precisely because it’s yours — it’s the most personal, scent-rich object in the home, and using it guarantees a response.
+This is especially true for dogs that spend long stretches alone, have limited playtime, or follow the same unstimulating routine every day.
+The bed is often the target precisely because it’s yours.
+Why?
+It’s the most personal, scent-rich object in the home, and using it guarantees a response.

 6. Excitement Urination: The “Happy Pee”